 A 90 lb elderly woman who stands 4 foot and 10 inches will have a difficult time managing a bariatric walker intended for a larger person.
 The same holds true for a 300 lb person using a walker that is not built to hold at least 150 lbs.

 The first step is to choose the proper type of walker and the second step is to properly adjust it for the person’s height.

-The steps for properly using rolling walkers are the same as what I listed above for standard walkers except for:
+The steps for properly using a 4 wheeled walker (aka Rollator walkers) are the same as what I listed above for standard walkers except for:

 - You won’t ever be lifting this type of walker when you are walking.
 It will always be gliding or rolling forward.

 - If the rolling walker has a seat, it’s important to put the breaks on first before you turn around to use it as a seat to rest.

 How To Use a Walker On Stairs